arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/types-of-research-evidence/how-are-the-effects-of-teaching-on-learning-to-be-measured/the-relationship-detection-procedures-used-by-the-three-main-approaches-to-research/the-relationship-detection-procedures-used-by-behaviour-analysts.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The relationship detection procedures used by behaviour analysts "
+title: 'The relationship detection procedures used by behaviour analysts '
-nav_order: Therelationshipdetectionproceduresusedbybehaviouranalysts
-has_children: false
 ---
 # The relationship detection procedures used by behaviour analysts